stfc/PSyclone/doc/developers.rst

 annexed dofs, then PSyclone will need to add a halo exchange to make them clean.

-There are 3 cases to consider 1) the field is read in a loop that iterates over dofs, 2) the field is read in a loop that iterates over owned cells and level-1 halo cells, 3) the field is read in a loop that iterates over owned cells
+There are 3 cases to consider:

+1) the field is read in a loop that iterates over dofs,
+2) the field is read in a loop that iterates over owned cells and level-1 halo cells, and
+3) the field is read in a loop that iterates over owned cells

 In case 1) the annexed dofs will not be read as the loop only iterates over owned dofs so a halo exchange is not required.
 In case 2) the